metrorailings/OwlBlog/content/posts/week-5-insights.md

 So far, the Colts are continuing to win at the point of attack against this zone-running scheme Cleveland is trying to run.

-Baker seems to favor throws over the middle...
+Baker seems to favor throws over the middle, particularly towards his tight ends.

 Odell seems to have bought in to this offense.

+Baker's composure under pressure needs to be questioned, as does his decision making from negative game script.